Strong-Foundation/elastic-stack/README.md

 # Elastic Stack

-This repository provides a simple and scalable way to deploy and manage the Elastic Stack components—Elasticsearch, Logstash, and Kibana—using Docker Compose.
-The Elastic Stack allows you to collect, analyze, and visualize data in real-time, making it a powerful tool for data analytics, logging, and monitoring.
+This repository provides a simple and scalable way to deploy and manage the Elastic Stack components Elasticsearch, Logstash, and Kibana using Docker Compose.
+The Elastic Stack allows you to collect, analyze, and visualize data in real time, making it a powerful tool for data analytics, logging, and monitoring.

 ## Components